 I was not sure what to expect from Stoker.
-The title sets up suggestion of association with Bram Stoker, the author of Dracula (1897) and indeed, screenwriter Wentworth Miller, better known as an actor in tvs Prison Break (2005-9) and the mini-series Dinotopia (2002), says that he took inspiration from Francis Ford Coppolas Bram Stokers Dracula (1992).
+The title sets up suggestion of association with Bram Stoker, the author of Dracula (1897) and indeed, screenwriter Wentworth Miller, better known as an actor in tvs Prison Break (2005-9), the mini-series Dinotopia (2002) and subsequently as Captain Cold in The Flash (2014 ), says that he took inspiration from Francis Ford Coppolas Bram Stokers Dracula (1992).
 With this in mind, you keep expecting Stoker to break out into being a supernatural horror film of Matthew Goode to reveal he is a vampire or some such but it never does.
 Instead, Stoker becomes a film that is constantly playing against all the expectations you go into it with.
 For one, there is director Park Chan-wook who has a history of films that are steeped in sadism and buckets of gore.
 You keep waiting through Stoker for Park to dig in and start butchering bodies but he never does.
 While the film has its share of violence and blood splattered, Stoker could easily screen on public access tv without the need for cutting.

 While the Stoker title kept leading me to expecting some type of vampire film, this soon proves not to be the case.
 What one was reminded of far more was The Kiss (1988), a ridiculous film in which Meredith Salenger plays a teenager who has a dislike of the new aunt who moves into her home and seduces her father, targets her and kills her friends.
 The Kiss and Stoker exist at opposite ends of the spectrum in terms of quality but the story is very similar in either excepting of course any supernatural explanation in this film.
 Of course, you could go even further back than that to Alfred Hitchcocks Shadow of a Doubt (1943) wherein teenager Teresa Wright believes that her uncle Joseph Cotten was a serial killer, which is a film that very much informs Stoker (indeed, the sinister uncle is named Charlie in both films).